renatabiniek/winter-wedding/README.md

 ### User stories:

 * as an invited guest, I want to be able send my RSVP
-* as invited guest, I want to be able to see a confirmation of my responses
+* as an invited guest, I want to be able to see a confirmation of my responses
 * as a user, I want to clearly understand what actions are required
 * as a user, I want to be clearly notified about any errors during the RSVP process
-* as a returning user, I want to be notified if my response had been recorded and what it said
+* as a returning user, I want to be notified if my response had already been recorded and what it said
 * as an admin of the tool, I want to be able to access overview of RSVPs received

 ### Structure:

-Flowchart
+* Flowchart

+* Database Structure

 ### Design:

-As this is terminal based application, the design is limited.
+As this is a terminal based application, the design is limited.
 I have kept the basic terminal colours and fonts as per the Code Institute's template used.
-The only design addition is the intro logo shown when the program starts.
+The only addition to the design is the intro logo shown when the program starts.
 It illustrates the purpose of the tool and entices the user to interact with it.

 ## Features
 ---

 ### Existing Features

 ### Features to be implemented in the future